-- 1. Assessment Tests (TCB1 and TCB2), consisting of a set of questions covering the theoretical knowledge of the subject. - Laboratory Practices (PP.LL.).
+- 1. Assessment Tests (TCB1 and TCB2), consisting of a set of questions covering the theoretical knowledge of the subject. - 2.
+Laboratory Practices (PP.LL.).
 These practices cover the knowledge acquired in the theoretical part of the course and have guided content, with small sections that students must complete on their own. - 3.
 A coursework (PF).
 Consisting of a program to solve a complete computer vision application, using all the knowledge acquired in the subject.
-A work report will be presented and an oral presentation will be made.
+An oral presentation of the work will be made.